 When I saw that Mary was selling her Stitch Sampler Alphabet, I just had to have it.
 Of course, it was scary.
 How could I possibly recreate such lovely letters?
 I printed out a color copy at Boy’s office and used his book-binding machine to make a shelf reference copy, but she is quite right!
 The electronic copy is amazing for quick link referencing and blowing up images!
 Then it sat on my shelf between alternating periods of me drooling over it and shying away from it.
-But then our friends Tim and Becky came in to the picture: they were getting married and what better gift than a handmade W for their new shared last name?
+But then our friends Tim and Becky came in to the picture: they were getting married and what better gift than a hand embroidered letter W for their new shared last name?

 I did not have the appropriate type of threads available, so I used a couple of strands of embroidery floss.
 I am still looking around for a brick-and-mortar store that carries more varieties in types and colors.
 I might have to give in and buy them online in the future.
 Oh, Amazon and such, why must we have a love-hate relationship?
 It turned out completely fine, though I did consider redoing it if I could find the right threads (I checked one more shop a county over, but to no avail).
 Mostly, it was the braid stitch that looked a bit thin.